First Advisor

 Abstract

-In this literature review, I aim to explore the discourse on how whiteness engages with the LatinX community.
+This literature review aims to explore the discourse on how whiteness engages with the LatinX community.
 The majority of the literature asserts that whiteness is hegemonized in the LatinX community.
-I address the claims made for how these two groups intersect, drawing on a variety of prevalent research and experts in the field.
+Addressed are the claims made for how these two groups intersect, drawing on a variety of prevalent research and experts in the field.
 This review is situated within the social science field, with an emphasis on communications, psychology, and sociology.
-I explore the current power dynamics between these two groups through a variety of lenses including the assimilation and racial boundary paradigms.
-I also, address areas in the research that deviate from this assertion and possible directions for future research to expand on this intersection.
+The current power dynamics between these two groups is explored through a variety of lenses including the assimilation and racial boundary paradigms.
+Also addressed are areas in the research that deviate from this assertion and possible directions for future research to expand on this intersection.

 Rights